 May recommenders submit a hard copy or e-mail their letter?

-No, for security reasons, the Greenberg World Fellows Program will only accept letters of recommendation which are directly uploaded through the link provided in the email sent to your recommender.
+No, for security reasons, the program will only accept letters of recommendation which are directly uploaded through the link provided in the email sent to your recommender.

 Must I be nominated, or may I just apply?

 You do not need be nominated in order to apply to the program.
 The program gives no preference to either nominated or self-applying applicants.
 Applicants interested in applying to the program should proceed directly to the online application.
 Please do not nominate yourself.
-Multiple nominations do not increase your chances.
+Multiple nominations do not increase your chances of being accepted.

 What is the role of the “nominator?”

 Applicants are not required to have a “nominator.”
-Nominators bring to the attention of the program qualified candidates who may not be aware of the program.
-A nominator may be from any country, and does not need to have an affiliation with Yale.
+Nominators bring to the attention of the Program qualified candidates who may not be aware of the Program.
+A nominator may be from any country, and does not need to have an affiliation with Yale University.

 May I nominate myself?